 Hubs always wanted to create a DIY indoor water fountain.
-Specifically one of those floating water features where the tap is magically suspended above a watering can.
+Specifically one of those indoor water features where the tap is magically suspended above a watering can.
 He bought some of the supplies, but that’s as far as he got.
 When I stumbled on his stash, I decided to order a pump so I could make it for him.

 Materials for DIY Indoor Water Fountain